Denodo at U-M is a data virtualization and data integration platform in use at the University of Michigan.

 - Fast intelligent execution of data queries

-Within a Denodo virtual database, a data publisher can connect to a wide variety of data sources—SQL, APIs, spreadsheets, websites, relational databases, etc.—and combine, aggregate, filter, and join the data to create easy to understand views.
-When these views are queried directly or through report-generation software such as BusinessObjects or Tableau, the queries are run against the data source itself, providing real-time information.
+Within a Denodo virtual database, a data publisher can connect to a wide variety of data sources—relational databases, APIs, spreadsheets, websites, flat files, document databases, etc.—and combine, aggregate, filter, and join the data to create easy to understand views.
+When these views are queried directly or through report-generation software such as Tableau, the queries are run against the data source itself, providing real-time information.